 In June 2019, Ericsson and China Telecom successfully achieved a 5G SA end-to-end data call on the service provider’s 5G trial network in Hangzhou using a commercial chipset-based terminal from MediaTek.
-For that 5G call, Ericsson’s new standalone 5G NR software was deployed together with Ericsson's 5G Core solution.
+For that 5G call, Ericsson’s new 5G Standalone was deployed together with Ericsson's 5G Core solution.

 5G SA will be the eventual architecture of 5G radio networks, increasing network efficiency and helping develop new use cases through the enablement of full end-to-end network slicing and provide Ultra Reliable Low Latency Communication (URLLC).